 The days of making mashed potatoes on the stove top are behind us!
-This Instant Pot Mashed Potato Recipe is my favorite way to make mashed potatoes in minutes and keep warm until ready to serve, all in one pot!
+This Instant Pot Mashed Potato Recipe is my favorite way to make mashed potatoes.
+In a few minutes you can have creamy mashed potatoes in one pot!

 There are so many uses for the Instant Pot from making one-pot dinners to cooking side dishes like this Instant Pot Mashed Potato Recipe!
 I love the way the Instant Pot cooks and also keeps the finished dish nice and warm until time to serve.